esphome/esphome-docs/guides/creators.rst

   credentials and they must be set by the user via either the ``ap`` + ``captive_portal`` or the ``esp32_improv`` components.
 - ``dashboard_import`` -> ``package_import_url`` - This should point to the public repository containing
-  the configuration for the device so that the user's ESPHome dashboard can auto detect this device and create a minimal yaml using :ref:`config-git_packages`.
+  the configuration for the device so that the user's ESPHome dashboard can autodetect this device and create a minimal YAML using :ref:`config-git_packages`.

 See Also
 --------